Action movies for patriots of the most ultimate country ever – America!

 Tom Cruise’s Pete “Maverick” Mitchell embodies everything America is about.
 He’s young, he’s reckless, he blazes his own path and he looks damn good while doing it.
 Plus, with a soundtrack that’s an absolute banger, it’s a perfect movie to have one in the background for any 4th of July BBQ or party.

 Without getting into the largely un-ultimate 2011 sequel Independence Day: Resurgence, the Will Smith and Jeff Goldblum buddy action thriller is of course one of the best choices for any 4th of July viewing.

 While not released in the ‘80s action heydays, it still shares many similar ultimate action tropes and includes enough hard hits and classic one-liners to provide some solid entertainment.
 If anything, it should be watched by all Americans every morning just for President Bill Pullman’s Independence Day speech.

 What’s your pick for the most American action movie of all time?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!